-First, MSG fed to neonates, infants, and young children can cross the extremely porous blood brain barrier (BBB) of the arcuate nucleus of the hypothalamus, enter the brains of the unborn and the very young, and wipe out brain cells that were designed to regulated weight control.
+First, free glutamate fed to neonates, infants, and young children can cross the extremely porous blood brain barrier (BBB) of the arcuate nucleus of the hypothalamus, enter the brains of the unborn and the very young, and wipe out brain cells that were designed to regulated weight control.
 In this scenario, obesity happens when the endocrine system in charge of weight control is damaged.
 In this scenario, the endocrine system in charge of weight control is damaged when excitotoxic glutamic acid gains access to the undeveloped brains of the unborn and the newborn.
-And damage to the endocrine systems of the unborn and the newborn is brought about by feeding excitotoxic glutamic acid (MSG) and excitotoxic aspartic acid (as in aspartame) to the unborn and the newborn through the diets of their pregnant and lactating mothers.
+And damage to the endocrine systems of the unborn and the newborn is brought about by feeding excitotoxic glutamic acid and excitotoxic aspartic acid (as in aspartame) to the unborn and the newborn through the diets of their pregnant and lactating mothers.

 Think about it.
-You can’t see brain damage caused by MSG fed to the unborn (fetus) or the newborn by a pregnant or lactating mother.
+You can’t see brain damage caused by free glutamate fed to the unborn (fetus) or the newborn by a pregnant or lactating mother.
 You can’t see the brain damage that disrupts the endocrine system designed to protected both males and females from reproductive disorders (infertility).
-You can’t see the brain damage that disrupts the endocrine system designed to regulated insulin and glucose secretion, appetite, and weight control.
+You can’t see the brain damage that disrupts the endocrine system designed to regulated insulin and glucose secretion, appetite, satiety and weight control.
 You can’t see the damage done to an endocrine system designed to prevent obesity.

 Just as a broken switch on your table lamp might be repairable, a damaged endocrine system might also be fixable.
 But if the switch had literally been destroyed, much as glutamate receptors are wiped out by the excessive stimulation of glutamic acid, the switch itself would not be fixable; and neither would those areas of the arcuate nucleus that have been wiped out by glutamic acid.
 No amount of diet or exercise will make up for an endocrine system gone missing.